Hurricane Preparation for Gardens

 • Trim back any overgrown branches and foliage to reduce wind resistance.
 Prune back plants that are close to the house.

-• Clear gutters and make sure they’re firmly attached, make sure storm drains are not clogged with grass clippings or other debris.
+• Clear gutters and make sure they’re firmly attached and make sure storm drains are not clogged with debris.

 • Have a qualified arborist evaluate your trees for hazards.
-Remove dead trees, palm fronds, and branches.
+Remove dead branches and palm fronds, and dead trees and plants.

 2. Secure Objects: